After a full restoration and construction of a new carousel house, the Carousel is open to the public during the hours listed below.

 No one knows the exact date of our Carousel or where it first ran, but the mirrors are stamped March and April of 1913, and on the bottom of the wooden platform were penciled May 1914.
 One of the rounding boards is a copy of a 1903 Remington painting.
 Our frames and rounding boards are similar to one in the 1906 era.
 Our chariots are numbered VIII and IX, meaning that at one time they were together, in a pair, on a larger carousel.
 The early 1900s were known as the "Golden Era" for carousels and many were sent back to be refurbished or made into different carousels.
 Parts made in different years were put together and perhaps our Carousel was one of those.

 The Animals and Mechanics of the Carousel

 The mechanical make-up of the Carousel is unique, as it contains many unusual types of bearings and gears, as well as an unusual clutch system.
-The many who ran the carousel while in Locust Point remembers going out in the mornings and attempting to start the single cylinder gas engine that once powered the Carousel.
+The many who ran the carousel while in Locust Point remember going out in the mornings and attempting to start the single-cylinder gas engine that once powered the Carousel.
 It was later changed to an electric motor prior to its coming to Burlington.